 Location: 1272 Co Rd 149, Cardington, OH 43315

 Owned and operated by Crystal Bradbury, Chicks by Crystal provides exotic chicken breeds of the highest quality at affordable prices.
-They are licensed by the NPIP and are their flocks for third-party screening regularly.
+They are licensed by the NPIP & Ai Clean Certified and their flocks are third-party screened regularly.

 Location: 1152 Fortier Rd, Geneva, OH 44041

 What To Look for When Buying Chickens In Ohio